 - are ready to delight your students and parents with easy to use management and communication tools

 - are seeking new ways to engage your students in fun lessons that are hands-on and student-centered

 - you don’t know where to start when it comes to getting your classroom in order and ensure it stays that way without spending all day micromanaging students

 - you are often swimming through paperwork that is sent back and forth between home and school

 - you aren’t sure how to effectively communicate with parents and keep them in the loop without using your sacred breaks or prep time before and after school

 - you worry that your lesson or classroom won’t look quite like those found on Instagram and Pinterest

 - you need some easy guidance in building your lesson plan resource file so that you can stop killing trees with thousands of copies of worksheets that leave the kids bored at the end of each day

 I have 7+ years of teaching, creating lessons and resources, keeping up with the latest trends in education, and blogging about how to make it all work in an upper elementary classroom.

-My experience has taught me one definite truth: look to social media for inspiration, but know that what you see is not what always is real life.
+My experience has taught me one definite truth: look to social media for inspiration, but know that what you see is not necessarily real life.
 Those beautifully organized classrooms – students come in and get their learning on – it doesn’t stay perfect for long.
 And that is OKAY!
 (I promise!)
-But I have learned through trial and error, ways to make it all easier to manage and how to get students involved in the process so they own it.
+But I have learned through trial and error, ways to make it all easier to manage, and how to get students involved in the process so they own it.